 FHIR (Fast Healthcare Interoperability Resources) is a healthcare standard devised by the organization named HL7 international.
 FHIR helps different healthcare systems to effectively communicate with each other.
 It is targeted around ease of implementation based on RESTful HTTP using XML or JSON.
 The FHIR has three main components of which “Resources” are dedicated to exchanging data (taking of servers with each other) between the systems.
-The resources are nothing but data in machine-readable formats like XML and JSON that contains information about the patients so they could be processed and presented to medical professionals in human-readable format.
+The resources are nothing but data in machine-readable formats like XML and JSON that contains information about the patients so they could be processed and presented to medical professionals in a human-readable format.
 The FHIR resource documents contain meta tags that define the types of data and the human-readable description that is not intended to be read rather it is meant to be displayed.
 The JSON or XML files containing the FHIR standard specifications are extendable.

-Also Read: – what is FHIR used for and HL7 FHIR services?
+Also Read: – What is FHIR used for and HL7 FHIR services?

-FHIR on the Mirth Connect server
+FHIR on the Mirth Connect / NextGen Connect server

-On the other hand, the open source Mirth connect server has HTTP connectors and supports XML/JSON that makes it completely possible to support any valid FHIR implementation.
+On the other hand, the open-source Mirth connect server has HTTP connectors and supports XML/JSON that makes it completely possible to support any valid FHIR implementation.
 You only need to download and install FHIR listener connector and you are set to go to implement FHIR on the Mirth Connect server.

-Once the system is set up the Mirth Connect server sends an “Http Get” request with a patient ID to request any kind of data such as the name of the patient, gender or age etc. In response to the request, the server responds with JSON (or XML) via HTTP with requested data.
+Once the system is set up the Mirth Connect server sends an “Http Get” request with a patient ID to request any kind of data such as the name of the patient, gender or age, etc. In response to the request, the server responds with JSON (or XML) via HTTP with the requested data.

 Connecting to a Test Server